bebopjmm/dnd5e-campaigns/hunters_of_damned/Gameplay/session.1-02.md

 - expects that they don't go looking for trouble with Gibbs

 ### Individual Pursuits
-- After getting his stomach back under control, but still not ready to eat, Calvinus collaborated with Kendra to research the Whispering Way using the house library.
+- After getting his stomach back under control, but still not ready to eat, Calvinus was keen on seeing if the house library contained any information about the Whispering Way.
+Today was the local market, and Kendra needed provisions, especially now that she would have extended company.
+- Ludmilla, Torrin, and Ihrin volunteered to handle the shopping at the market. collaborated with Kendra to research the Whispering Way using the house library.
 - Razvan studied the journal more thoroughly
 - Ludmilla, Ihrin, and Torrin go check out the local farmer's market that gathers every Wealday to get provisions for Kendra
 	- many of the locals are familiar with Torrin and having a cleric of Pharasma with him gets some to open up a bit even if they were suspicious of Ihrin.
 Inquiring about Harrowstone, they learned a bit in regards to it being haunted